 By Steve B. Reed, LPC, LMSW, LMFT © 2007

 Do you know that you have more than one brain?
 It is true.
 The simplest way to describe it is that you have a “thinking” brain and you have an “emotional” brain.
-Great you say, after all two brains are better than one.
+Great you say, after all, two brains are better than one.
 Well, that is true most of the time.
 However, some of the time your two brains do not get along.
 They do not always work well together.
 Occasionally, the emotional brain tries to take over the thinking brain.

 The cortex is the top layer of the brain.
 It is the latest part to develop in our evolution.
 However, there is more to the brain than just the cortex.
 Underneath it is the midbrain (sometimes called the limbic system).
 If the cortex is the thinking brain, then the limbic system is the emotional brain.
-This brain is hard for people to relate to.
+This brain is harder for people to relate to.
 Its functions are autonomic.
 You cannot see it working.
 You can only feel its effects, which are both physical and emotional.
-A good example is the physical and emotional effect that we experience when something triggers our “fight or flight” reflex.
+A good example is the physical and emotional effect that we experience when something triggers our “fight-or-flight” reflex.

 As you walk through the woods and see something out of the corner of your eye, you do not stop to ponder whether it is a stick or a snake.
-You jump out of harms way and evaluate later.
-If it is a snake, you do not pause wondering, “red stripes and black stripes, hum, now is that poisonous or nonpoisonous”?
+You jump out of harm’s way and evaluate later.
+If it is a snake, you do not pause wondering, “Red stripes and black stripes, hum, now is that poisonous or nonpoisonous”?
 You do not need to do critical thinking when you are about to be bitten by a snake.
-Such over indulgence by the thinking brain could prevent our species from surviving.
+Such overindulgence by the thinking brain could prevent our species from surviving.
 Instead, what happens is the midbrain overrides and takes action.
 When the threat is gone, the thinking brain can come back online.

 If someone says to you, “Oh, he panicked” you know exactly what they are referring to.
 In the frantic moments of an emergency, someone has lost their ability to think.
 Their cortex has gone offline.
 Their emotional brain has commandeered control.
 Some unfortunate soul has lost their mind or at least the ability to use it.
-In cases like this, it feels like we have lost control, because we have.
+In cases like this, it feels like we have lost control because we have.
 We have been taken–over by something more primitive—an emotional brain.

 Another reason talk therapy fails is that the problems people have often do not lie in the thinking brain.
 Instead, the impact event is imprinted in the emotional midbrain.
-The thinking brain is a world of words, language.
+The thinking brain is a world of words and language.
 The emotional brain is only minimally accessible through language.
 It is a world of sensations and emotions.
 You cannot get to the emotional brain through the language of the thinking brain.

 We must find a different way to reach and teach the emotional midbrain.
-We need a means of connecting to and calming the fight or flight reflex.
+We need a means of connecting to and calming the fight-or-flight reflex.
 It has to be powerful enough to disarm that inner alarm reflex even when it is in full force.
-We need a means to heal intense emotional pain, soothe distressed emotional memories and recondition an out of control alarm reflex.
+We need a means to heal intense emotional pain, soothe distressed emotional memories, and recondition an out-of-control alarm reflex.
 In those moments when the mind is so lost, there must be a way to return to our senses.
 Fortunately, there is.